ennegineer/WorldHappiness/app/README.md

 ## Available APIs

-The database has two tables: one for world happiness data and another for aggregated data.
+The database has three tables: one for world happiness data, one for internet users data, and another for aggregated data.
 The APIs available are listed below.

 `/`: returns the below list of APIs and available columns
 `/data/countries`: returns a list of all countries from the world happiness dataset
 `/happiness/country?country=<countryname>`: returns all data for specified country
 `/happiness/country/year?country=<countryname>&year=<year>`: returns all data for specified country and year
 `/happiness/country/column?country=<countryname>&column=<columnname>`: returns all years data for the specified country and column
+`/users/country/year?country=<countryname>&year=<year>`: returns all internet usage data for specified country and year
+`/users/country/column?country=<countryname>&column=<columnname>`: returns internet usage values for all years for the specified country and column
 > Example of query parameters: `happiness/country/column?country=Georgia&column=life_ladder`

 Where column names are needed for the happiness data APIs, the available columns are:
     country